From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Defense Methods

 \subsubsection{ML / DL Defense}

-Leveraging classification models or adversarial training and other machine learning / deep learning (ML / DL) methods to enhance the model’s jailbreak resistance, for example by constructing adversarial and safe samples and training a binary classifier to distinguish between these two types of samples to improve robustness \cite{dong2024attacks}, can effectively defend against malicious attacks and input perturbations, thereby improving the model’s stability in practical applications.
+Leveraging classification models, adversarial training, and other machine learning or deep learning (ML/DL) techniques to strengthen a model’s resistance to jailbreak attack has proven to be an effective defense strategy.
+For example, by generating both adversarial and benign samples and training a binary classifier to distinguish between them, the model’s robustness against malicious inputs and perturbations can be significantly improved \cite{dong2024attacks}.
+Such approaches not only mitigate the impact of adversarial attacks but also enhance the model’s stability and reliability in real-world applications.

-Defense frameworks like those proposed by Deng et al. \cite{deng2023attack} adopt an iterative optimization approach that continuously enhances the security of the target LLM through interaction with the attack framework.
-This defense framework effectively improves LLM security while having minimal impact on its original capabilities.
-Specifically, it first utilizes the attack framework to generate a batch of adversarial prompts and fine-tunes the target LLM with these prompts to encourage safe refusal responses.
-Then, the framework evaluates the fine-tuned model, filters out prompts that can still successfully attack the LLM, and adds these prompts as new examples to further expand the attack dataset.
-Using the expanded adversarial prompts, the target LLM is fine-tuned again to withstand stronger attacks.
-This process repeats until the target LLM demonstrates sufficient defense capability against the given adversarial prompts.
-Zhang et al. \cite{zhang2024defending} propose a method to defend LLMs against jailbreak attacks by goal prioritization.
-This method introduces goal priority control in both inference and training stages.
-During inference, a “plug-and-play” prompting strategy guides the model to explicitly prioritize safety.
-During training, contrastive training instances are designed so that the model learns to generate appropriate responses under different goal priority requirements.
-Experimental results show that this method significantly reduces the success rate (ASR) of various jailbreak attacks, with ChatGPT’s ASR dropping from 66.4\% to 3.6\%, and Llama2-13B’s ASR decreasing from 71.0\% to 6.6\%.
-Additionally, the method remains effective without training on jailbreak samples, demonstrating strong generalization ability.
+Defense frameworks like those proposed by Deng et al. \cite{deng2023attack} use an iterative optimization approach to enhance LLM security with minimal impact on its capabilities.
+The process begins by generating adversarial prompts using an attack framework, then fine-tuning the target LLM to encourage safe refusal responses.
+The model is then evaluated, and prompts that can still break through are added to the attack dataset, allowing for further fine-tuning until the LLM can withstand stronger attacks.
+Zhang et al. \cite{zhang2024defending} introduce a goal prioritization method to defend LLMs against jailbreak attacks.
+This method controls goal priority during both inference and training.
+At inference, a “plug-and-play” strategy prioritizes safety, while during training, contrastive instances help the model learn to prioritize safety under different conditions.
+The method significantly reduces jailbreak attack success rates, dropping ChatGPT's from 66.4\% to 3.6\%, without needing jailbreak-specific training data, showing strong generalization.